 What it Means to Float Your Artwork

-Explore float frame options and customize your own online
+Explore float mounting options and customize your frame online

 When To Float Artwork

-We have a lot of fun helping customers work out the framing style that works best for their artwork and tastes.
+We have a lot of fun helping customers work out the framing style that works best for their artwork and taste.

-When framing your poster, print or photo, adding a beveled mat is a great way to make it look sharp and draw more focus to the artwork.
-The inside edge of the mat's window opening will overlap the art by 1/4" on each side to hold everything in place:
+When framing your poster, print or photo, there are a few things to consider when choosing the best frame style.
+Adding a beveled mat is one way to elevate the look and draw more focus to the artwork.
+The inside edge of the mat's window opening will overlap the art by about 1/4" on each side to hold everything in place:

-Bevel Cut Mat on Picture Frame Level Frames
+Bevel Cut Mat on Picture Frame by Level Frames

 "Floating" or "float mounting" means that your artwork sits on top of the matting as opposed to being partially overlapped by the mat or the lip of the frame.

-Float mounted artwork in black custom Level Frame
+Float mounted artwork with deckled edges in black custom Level Frame

 An original charcoal drawing with an Elevated float mount in our Black Maple frame